A-1K/student-cgpa-predictor/README.md

 | Exercise        | Ordinal     | Days/week — mapped to numeric midpoints     |
 | Societies       | Numeric     | Count of clubs/societies joined             |

-> **Note:** The data was collected via a self-reported survey.
-Attendance and CGPA figures are student-reported and not verified against official records.

 ---

 ## Models